Thursday 28 July, 2011

 One person, Alan, is struggling with a problem in his excel spreadsheet.
 He is about to begin playing the role of the VICTIM; the kind of person who complains that things always happen to him and that it’s not fair, but does nothing to change things, relying instead on other people to help him through life.
 So, rather than requesting help from his colleagues, he remains seated and begins to sigh.
 The first sigh is barely audible but gradually they get louder and louder.

-Whilst this is going on a colleague, Susan, sits in the other corner, working away.
+Whilst this is happening a colleague, Susan, sits in the other corner, working away.
 She hears the first sigh and is immediately ready for action, ready to help out.
 She is the RESCUER.
 But she does nothing, because she has been here before.
 Eventually, as the sighs gradually become more of a groan, the triggers become irresistible.
 She rises from her seat and crosses the room to help out the afflicted colleague.
 She is driven to fulfill her own need to help/rescue people rather than by the needs of the victim.

 A third colleague, Glen, watches.
 He has been expecting this ever since the first sigh.
 He too has been here before; it is a familiar scene and one which always plays out the same way.
 He is annoyed.
 He is the PERSECUTOR